 I have been involved with other international organisations, as leader of the World Bank advisor panel on environmental flows, reviewer of environmental flow assessment strategy for the Murray-Darling Basin Commission, Australia and lead on water issues for the International Convention on Wetlands (Ramsar).
 I was a member of the World Meteorological Organization's task force on environmental aspects of flood management and made major inputs in the work of the World Commission on Dams.

 From 1989 to 1991 I was seconded to the headquarters of the Natural Environment Research Council in Swindon, UK, as a coordinator of research in the terrestrial and freshwater sciences.
 Since January 2007 I have managed around 40 scientific staff working in freshwater biology, hydrochemistry, pollution, wetlands and catchment processes.
-I lead CEH's Natural Capital science area and I am a visiting Professor at University College London.
+I led CEH's Natural Capital science area until 2017 and I am a visiting Professor at University College London.

 - PhD, University of St Andrews: Estimating flood statistics from basin characteristics in Scotland